lijie04/plot_gc_cov/README.txt

-# gccov is for plotting gc content and coverage/abundance and visualize it.
+# gccov is for plotting gc content and coverage and visualize it.
 Basically, it calculate the GC content of each sequence, then readin the coverage of each sequences, if you provide -bins_dir, then it will scatter different color on each fasta file you provide with -bins_dir

 # if you want to test: